foreee/3D-Pointcloud-registration-/README.md

-# 3D-Pointcloud-registration-in arbitrary position (coming soon)
+# 3D-Pointcloud-registration-in arbitrary position (updated with the paper publication)
 Rough matching two point-cloud in arbitrary position in a short time;

 Based on libnabo.